Khetri Nagar: Administration

 Khetri is a tehsil in the Jhunjhunu district of Rajasthan state in India.
 The total number of villages in this Tehsil is 106.

 Economy

-It is one of the underdeveloped areas of India.
 Khetri Nagar is under the control of Hindustan Copper Limited, a public sector undertaking under the Government of India.
 There are many attached villages near Khetri Nagar, such as Manota Khurd; the people of this village were employed in mines.